niicooalv/liceo-DrivingFrenzy/README.md

   - Don´t implement this directly in all of the vehicles.
 Find a way to implement it just once (inheritance).
 Also, make the code less redundant - likely, Scooter and Kart have attributes and methods in common.
 - Automate the creation of a long track - at least, 50 kilometers with 5 sections.
 It must be random, and combine different types of sections.
 > The code will be reviewed.
 Questions about the code will be asked randomly to the students.
 - Modify the sections so they provide extra information for the drivers.
-A section will offer a method "getVariationLevel" which will be -1 if somehow it is impaired and vehicles should go slower, 0 if standard, or 1 if vehicles can go faster.
+A section will offer a method `getVariationLevel` which will be -1 if somehow it is impaired and vehicles should go slower, 0 if standard, or 1 if vehicles can go faster.
 Do not provide the exact modifier that is being applied...
   - Do it similar to the last vehicles change.
 - Implement a new type of vehicles with 6 gears, normal cars.
-Also, these cars receive the prediction of the main climate.
+Also, these cars are allowed to use the information of `getVariationLevel`.
     - Implement the ``adaptSpeed`` method similar to the one in the Karts.
 However, the vehicle has a new attribute `driverStyle` which can be standard, aggressive or conservative.
         - An aggressive driver will try to play with the odds to go faster than the theoretical max speed.
 For instance, on a Sunny day, it may decide to go over the max speed limit more often (also, it decides how much it will go over the speed limit).
         - A conservative driver will always try to prevent getting out of the track.